tue-robotics/ed/README.md

 ### Models in models in ...

 We can even go one step further.
-Imagine I have a set of entities that always show up together, or, in other words, a model that **consists** out of other models. a practical example is the model specification of a certain environment, *e.g.* the robot lab.
-Such a robot lab consists out of walls, tables, etc. We can use **composition** to include models inside models.
+Imagine I have a set of entities that always show up together, or, in other words, a model that **consists** of other models.
+A practical example is the model specification of a certain environment, *e.g.* your robot lab.
+Such a robot lab consists of walls, tables, etc. We can use **composition** to include models inside models.

 An example.
 Assume we want to create a model called robot-lab.
-And let's say this robot lab contains walls and two table of which we've specified the model above.
+And let's say this robot lab contains walls and two tables of which we've specified the model above.
 Then we can create a directory called 'robot-lab' and put the following in its 'model.yaml':

     composition:
     - id: table1